OsmosysSoftware/osm-transcript-summarizer/README.md

   <img src="https://contrib.rocks/image?repo=OsmosysSoftware/osm-transcript-summarizer" alt="Contributors" />
 </a>

-We appreciate the time and effort put in by all contributors to make this project better!
+We appreciate the time and effort contributed by everyone to improve this project!